-- 2.1 A Notice of Review was submitted in respect of Planning Application 22/00063/PP -Jarvie Plant, Corsehill Mount Road, Dreghorn for the change of use of vacant plant hire premises to a retail outlet for the sale of food and drink from vending machines at that address.

-- 2.2 The application was refused by officers for the reasons detailed in the Decision Notice.

-- 2.3 The following related documents are set out in the appendices to the report: -
+- 2.1 A Notice of Review was submitted in respect of Planning Application.
+22/00063/PP -Jarvie Plant, Corsehill Mount Road, Dreghorn for the change of use of vacant plant hire premises to a retail outlet for the sale of food and drink from vending machines at that address. - 2.2 The application was refused by officers for the reasons detailed in the Decision Notice. - 2.3 At its meeting on 28 September 2022, the Local Review Body agreed that a hearing be held before the review request was determined, to provide the applicant an opportunity to explain their views and provide information on why (i) the application would not be contrary to the Towns and Villages Objective of Strategic Policy 1 (Spatial Strategy) and Policy 3 (Town Centres and Retail) of the adopted North Ayrshire Local Development Plan; and (ii) the proposal would not undermine the Council's town centre first principle which gives priority to supporting the social and economic functions of town centres. - 2.4 In accordance with the hearing procedure and rules, the applicant/applicant's representative and officers of the Council's Planning Service were invited to attend the Hearing Session and to submit a Hearing Statement and supporting documentation in advance of the session. - 2.5 The following related documents are set out in the appendices to the report: -

-- Appendix 1 Notice of Review documentation;
+Appendix 1 - Notice of Review documentation;

-Appendix 2 Report of Handling;
+Appendix 2 - Report of Handling;

-Appendix 3 Location Plan; and
+Appendix 3 - Location Plan;

-Appendix 4 Plansing Decision Nation

-- Appendix 4 Planning Decision Notice.
+Appendix 4 - Planning Decision Notice; and

+Appendix 5 - Hearing Statements.